snapcraft-gui/snapcraft-gui/README.md

 # snapcraft-gui (development)
 Graphical user interface to create snaps using snapcraft as backend , written in qt.

+#Current task:
+Snap package Manager (click package manager in file menu to see) -with local snap installation capabilities [Done] -allow remove installed snaps [Done]
+-allow obtain informatio about installed snaps by selecting them [Done] -allow check for snaps updates [Done]
+-allow update updatable snaps [Current target]

 #NOTE:
 Am implementing/adding each feature one by one so, all the features will not work. see the commits log to check what will work and what will not.

+Currently it will not build any snap, that feature is yet to be implemented.

 #ScreenShot